 Why Injection Molding Is Critical for Plastic Solar Decorative Garden Lights

-When people talk about solar decorative garden lights, they often focus on design, lumen output or battery capacity.
-In our factory experience, however, injection molding quality is just as important as electronics—especially for plastic housings.
+When people talk about solar decorative garden lights, they often focus on design, lumen output, or battery capacity.
+In actual production, however, injection molding quality is just as important as the electronics—especially for plastic housings.

-Over the past 10+ years producing plastic solar garden lights for overseas brands, we have seen the same pattern again and again: when injection molding is well‑designed and well‑controlled, everything else in the project becomes easier—IP rating, appearance quality, assembly efficiency, even after‑sales performance.
+Over the past 10+ years producing plastic solar garden lights for overseas brands, we have seen the same pattern again and again: when injection molding is well designed and well controlled, everything else in the project becomes easier—IP performance, appearance consistency, assembly efficiency, and even after-sales stability.

 A Brief History and Global Market of Injection Molding